AdinaValcauan/Travel-Journal/README.md

-# Atestat
+# Jurnal de calatorie
-This is the first project I did with HTML and CSS.
-I did it when I was in the 12th grade as my "atestat"
+This is the oldest project that I created using HTML and CSS during my 12th-grade year as part of my "atestat" project.

-  One of the biggest struggle was with the main page, which is supposed to be a cover of the 'journal'.
-Trying to arrange the cloud and making the page responsive were some of the problems I had.

-  Making a responsive design was a challenge for me.
-I was able to do that on the majority of the pages, but not on all of them (ex the cover page).
+The main page, which serves as the cover of the journal, was particularly challenging.
+I struggled with arranging the cloud and ensuring that the page was responsive.
+Although I managed to create a responsive design for most of the pages, there were some, such as the cover page, that presented difficulties and may not be completely adaptive.